emergesource/resume/resume.md

 ### Director of Engineering TUCOWS/Wavelo <small>2021-2024</small>
 At Wavelo, I served as the Director of Engineering for Software Architecture, leading a team of 34 engineers and managers.
-I was responsible for the long-term vision and strategic planning of the platform that powers Wavelo’s services.
+I was responsible for the long-term vision and strategic planning of the platform that powers Wavelo’s mobile services.

 * Designed and implemented Wavelo's event driven microservice architecture.
 * Ensured high reliability for 8 million BOOST subscribers by operating Wavelo's cloud platform.
 * Collaborated with other department leads to deliver on strategic initiatives.
 * Lead an observability transition from Datadog to Grafana saving millions in operating costs.
-* Delivered self-service platform tools allowing internal engineering teams to opt-in to platform services while they focus on their business inititives.
+* Delivered self-service platform tools allowing internal engineering teams to opt-in to platform services while they focus on their business initiatives.

 ### Engineering Manager, TUCOWS/Domains <small>2017-2021</small>
 As an Engineering Manager at Tucows Domains, I took a hands-on approach while